 CEA CAPA Scholarship

-How to Apply: Complete the online application for one of four flagship awards: the opportunity abroad, sustainability leadership, career development, and academic excellence scholarships; application includes submission of a video (2 minutes or less).
+How to Apply: Complete the online application for one of three flagship awards: the opportunity abroad, sustainability leadership, and academic excellence scholarships; application includes a written essay of no more than 750 words.

 Eligibility: Open to students on custom programs that are 18 days or longer